solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

     ![Run Spark notebook loading multiple CSV data lake files](./media/ex01-spark-notebook-06.png "Run the Spark notebook")

 17. **Important**: Close the notebook by selecting the **X** in the top right of the tab and then select **Discard Changes**.
 Closing the notebook will ensure you free up the allocated resources on the Spark Pool.
-By not saving, you will ensure the next user in the shared environment gets the original copy of the notebook.